Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Proposed Method

-Recall that our concept is motivated by a hedging strategy.
-Assuming that the criterion of the evidence in the initial attributions implies a pure positive contribution, the negative influence of irrelevant objects or the background is contradictory evidence for the target.
-Before backward propagating the initial attributions of neuron $j$ in layer $l$ to neuron $i$ in layer $l-1$, we modulate the sum of all positive and negative neuron values to be the same absolute value without changing the sign of each neuron.
-We denote the positive and negative sections of the initial attributions as $\mathcal{P}^{(l)}$ and $\mathcal{N}^{(l)}$, and modify them as follows:
+Assuming that the evidence in the initial attributions indicates a purely positive contribution, the negative influence of irrelevant objects or the background represents contradictory evidence for the target.
+Before backward propagating the initial attributions from neuron $j$ in layer $l$ to neuron $i$ in layer $l-1$, we adjust the sum of all positive and negative neuron values to be the same absolute value, without changing the sign of each neuron.
+We denote the positive and negative sections of the initial attributions as $\mathcal{P}^{(l)}$ and $\mathcal{N}^{(l)}$, respectively, and modify them as follows:

-where $\gamma$ represents a user preference parameter that decides the degree of the evidence to preserve during propagation.
-From this attribution, we compute the contributions of the neurons in layer $l-1$ to each section of the positive and negative attributions from an influencing perspective \cite{nam2020relative}.
+where $\gamma$ is a user preference parameter that determines the degree of evidence to be preserved during propagation.
+Using this attribution, we compute the contributions of the neurons in layer $l-1$ to each section of the positive and negative attributions from an influence perspective \cite{nam2020relative}.
 More specifically, the influencing perspective is that activated neurons with higher values are more critical in both positive and negative manners, resulting in more dependence on their values.
 Therefore, for these neurons, the relevance should be allocated depending on the degree of influence, regardless of the positive or negative direction.
 We utilize both positive and negative weights by casting the absolute values.
 For the positive and negative sections, each contribution is computed as follows: